audy/lederhosen/readme.md

 ### Trim Reads

-Trim (Illumina) reads using quality scores.
+Trim (Illumina, QSEQ format) reads using quality scores.
 Output will be a directory of fasta files.
 Reads can optionally be gzipped.

     lederhosen trim --reads_dir=reads/*.txt --out_dir=trimmed/

 The trimming process will reverse complement the "right" pair so that both reads are in the forward orientation.

+You can also trim interleaved, paired-end FASTQ files:

+    lederhosen trim --reads_dir=reads/*.fastq --out_dir=trimmed/ read-type='fastq'

 ### Create Database